TickleThePanda/carpe-dm/src/view/campaigns/the-vanquished/chapters/chapter-wellsprings-of-vitality.md

 #### C2.
 East reservoir

-> At the centre of this giant basin, a hunched older man sits near a small fire,
+> At the centre of this giant basin, a hunched old man sits near a small fire,
 > staring into it, a bag of weapons to his side.
 Closer to the man, a mound,
 > shaped in a crescent is covered in a sheet.
 >
 > At the edge of the basin, to the east, a few small bunched mounds are covered
 > by a white sheet.
-Nearby those, two unconscious robed figures are tied up.
+Nearby those, two unconscious blue robed figures are tied
+> up.
 >
 > To the north of the basin stands a 30 foot tall slimy cliff atop which a
 > tunnel exits.
 A boat hangs down the wall, chained to the top of the cliff.
 A